frccode/frccode/docs/Learn/Chapter_5/swerve_control.md

 );
 ```

-* Example: Using the Kinematics Object: Below is a simple example of converting desired robot motion into individual swerve module states using the `SwerveDriveKinematics` object:
+* Below is a simple example of converting desired robot motion into individual swerve module states using the `SwerveDriveKinematics` object:

 ```java
 // Desired robot motion (forward, sideways, rotation)